drmdm/Whats-My-Melon/README.md

 [Streamlit Script](./app_main.py)

 First: Heroku
 Heroku is a free web hosting app.
 The setup is through Git and you provide a few extra files to install required packages and a shell script to launch your app on the server.
-However, there is a limit to the size of your system and with the model file and packages required for whatsmymelon I was above the limit.
+However, there is a limit to the size of your system and with the model weights file and required packages, I was above the limit.

 Second: Amazon Web Services
 This was a lot easier to set up and involves creating a linux virtual machine.
 I used EC2 to create the system, installed the required packages on the VM and launched the app.
-Again I was struggling with memory capacity on the free tier and AWS was killing the predictions.
+Again I was struggling with memory capacity on the free tier and the system was killing the predictions due to memory capacity.

 Third: Google Cloud
 The Google Cloud procedure was quite similar to AWS.
 Google gives you a $300 limit to use over a year so I could use a system with higher specs.
 Setting up the VM took about 20 mins to get online.
 Streamlit uses port 8501 to display the webpage so I opened this port on the firewall settings and the app was ready to go.

+ Try the app here: [What's My Melon Web App](http://35.246.42.8:8501/)

 ## 7. Next Steps
 The model still requires fine tuning which I will work on.
 Mainly to increase the number of predictions for images containing lots of melons and a few misclassification cases.
-I also need to look into a way to reduce false predictions for non-melons.
+I also need to reduce false predictions for non-melons.
-I will also looking into speeding up the predictions.
+I will also look into speeding up the predictions.

-For now I need a rest from melons...
+For now, I need a rest from melons...

 <img src="./images/wmm_02.jpg" width=450>